 DCF Fair Value Target:

 Below please find a table outlining a discounted cash flow forecast for QCOM, in which we model out valuation assuming a variety of terminal growth rates.
-To summarize, we found that Qualcomm Inc ranked in the 35th percentile in terms of potential gain offered.
-We should note, though, that the most conservative analysis suggests this stock will yield negative results -- and thus may be a potential short opportunity.
-As for the metrics that stood out in our discounted cash flow analysis of Qualcomm Inc, consider:
+To summarize, we found that Qualcomm Inc ranked in the 13th percentile in terms of potential gain offered.
+Our DCF analysis suggests the stock is overvalued by about 85.83%.
+In terms of the factors that were most noteworthy in this DCF analysis for QCOM, they are:

 Terminal Growth Rate in Free Cash Flow